EvanStafford/AddressBookAPI/README.md

 test_AddressBookAPI.py contains the unit tests.

 elastic_host_config.json is a short json file containing the host and port information that gets passed to Elasticsort() in APIDatabase.py.
 It should be changed to match the Elasticsearch server.
-I haven't tested it with different setups, so hopefully it works.
+I haven't tested it with different setups, but hopefully it works.

 The steps I took on my machine to get the API running (after installing the necessary software):